truenas/documentation/content/SCALE/GettingStarted/SCALEReleaseNotes.md

   Attempting to update SCALE with `apt` or methods other than the SCALE web interface can result in a nonfunctional system.

 * All auxiliary parameters can experience changes between TrueNAS major versions due to security and development changes.
-  We recommend removing all auxiliary parameters from TrueNAS configurations before upgrading as these settings can result in system failures after an upgrade.
+  We recommend removing all auxiliary parameters from TrueNAS configurations before upgrading as these settings can result in SMB share failures after an upgrade.

 * {{< include file="/static/includes/UpgradeClearCache.md" >}}